 Women are bad drivers according to a new University of Michigan study.
-Granted, the study is too politically correct to say just that.
+The study is too politically correct to say just that.
 These are serious people, not bloggers.
 But, really, it is impossible to ramrod any other conclusion from this study.

-The study looked at 6.5 million car accidents and found that women cause more car accidents per mile driven then men.
-The study’s lead author found the scope of the difference “astounding.”
+The study looked at 6.5 million car accidents and found that women cause more car accidents per mile driven than men.
+The study’s lead author found the difference “astounding.”

 This is a very difficult argument to make.
 Not hard intellectually.
 But hard to make with a PC face on.
 Ultimately, I don’t think most women care much about this “attack” for the same reason I would not care about studies that show men are more violent and less caring.
 As long as you are not talking about me, you can say anything you want.
-Same goes for lawyers too, by the way.
+Same goes for lawyers too.
 You think almost all personal injury lawyers are ambulance chasers?
 Fine.
-As long you don’t include me, I’m cool.
-But there is going to be an outraged minority that will drive past the data and skip right to indignation.
-I’ve never really understood it but I suspect it is outrage just because some people really do enjoy being outraged.
+As long as you don’t include me, I’m cool.
+But there will be an outraged minority that will drive past the data and skip right to indignation.
+I’ve never really understood it, but I suspect it is outrage just because some people really enjoy being outraged.
 Look around your office.
 There are three people you can think of fast who love being outraged, right?

 Are women bad drivers?
 Actually, that is not the question.
 I think Americans are bad drivers and, ironically, I think they are better than 99% of the rest of the world.
 Instead the question is: Are women worse drivers than men and do they cause more car accidents?